 primitive societies as contrasted with the urbanized societies.

-been developed by studies made of peasant societies and of primitive peoples changing under urban influence.
+developed by studies made of peasant societies and of primitive peoples changing under urban influence.
 There results a conception of an ideal primitive or folk society.
-Other characteristics of anthropological analysis of society, as contrasted with sociological, similarly expressive of the nature of folk society, are the disposition to represent the society and culture in terms of "pattern" or of problems of sampling, the emphasis on formalized kinship institutions, and certain emphasis of meaning in such words as "status" and The Natural History of the
+Other characteristics of anthropological analysis of society, as contrasted with sociological, similarly expressive of the nature of folk society, are the disposition to represent the society and culture in terms of "pattern" or "structure"; the of problems of sampling, the emphasis on formalized kinship institutions, and certain emphasis of meaning in such words as "status" and The Natural History of the